4AD: Releases

-Catalog numbering scheme
+Catalogue numbering scheme

 In 2013, the music historian Martin Aston wrote in Facing the Other Way: The Story of 4AD:

-For the most part, 4AD's official UK releases follow a standard scheme for designating catalog numbers.
+For the most part, 4AD's official UK releases follow a standard scheme for designating catalogue numbers.
 Although there have been some variations over the years, some general rules can be devised to easily determine the format (LP, CD, etc.) and year of release by looking at a 4AD catalog number.

 Prefix

-The first part of a catalog number is a prefix that contains a variation of "AD," based on the 4AD name.
+The first part of a catalogue number is a prefix that contains a variation of "AD," based on the 4AD name.
 Some standards are: